ideapark/career/doc/misc/encrypt-types.md

 In this, the encryption key is published to anyone who want to encrypt the message.
 Though, the decryption key which is used to make the message readable is only to the person for whom the message is sent.
+This will need third party CA (Certificate Authority) Certs to provide identification (Such as HTTPS).